chriskrycho/v5.chriskrycho.com/site/essays/Computing Convivially.md

 qualifiers:
   context: |
-    I wrote this for a magazine a couple years ago, and it ended up slipping through the cracks on their publishing docket so I’m publishing it here instead.
+    I wrote this for a magazine a couple years ago, but it ended up not working out, so I’m publishing it here instead.

 tags:
   - Big Tech